istio/istio.io/content/docs/tasks/security/rbac-groups/index.md

 [python script]({{<github_file>}}/security/tools/jwt/samples/gen-jwt.py)
 to generate a JWT with other list-typed claims for testing purposes.
 Follow the instructions in the `gen-jwt` script to use the `gen-jwt.py` file.
-For the `key.pem` file, you may use one at
+To get the `key.pem` file, run the following command:

 {{< text bash >}}
 $ wget {{< github_file >}}/security/tools/jwt/samples/key.pem